-In coordination with our entire heart team, UT Southwestern Medical Center’s experienced cardiothoracic surgeons perform coronary artery bypass grafts (heart bypass surgery) to treat severe coronary artery disease and angina.
+In coordination with our entire heart team, UT Southwestern Medical Center’s experienced cardiothoracic surgeons perform heart bypass surgery (coronary artery bypass graft) to treat severe coronary artery disease and angina.

 Our Department of Cardiovascular and Thoracic Surgery is one of the nation’s leading programs, performing hundreds of open-heart procedures, such as heart bypass surgery, each year.

 Heart bypass surgery, also called coronary artery bypass graft (CABG, or “cabbage”), is a surgical procedure used to create channels for blood to go around the clogged coronary arteries that supply the heart muscle.

 The obstruction in these arteries is usually caused by atherosclerosis, a buildup of fat or cholesterol known as plaque.

 UT Southwestern’s Department of Cardiovascular and Thoracic Surgery is one of the nation’s leading programs, with fellowship-trained surgeons performing more than 600 open-heart procedures each year.

 We also offer a dedicated Cardiac Rehabilitation Program.
 Cardiac rehabilitation is a critical component of recovery and can prevent future heart disease.

 - Angina (chest pain originating in the heart)